serverx-org/SERVER-X-ARCHIVES/Datla Rakesh Varma/Articles/CSS and Tailwind CSS/index.md

 ### 5. Responsive Design
 - **Media Queries**: Use media queries to create responsive layouts.
 As highlighted by [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), media queries are essential for ensuring that your design adapts to various screen sizes.
 - **Mobile-First Approach**: Designing for the smallest screen first ensures a solid base design.
-This approach is endorsed by [Google Developers](https://developers.google.com/web/fundamentals/design-and-ux/responsive).
+This approach is given in Basics Of [Responsive Web Design](https://developers.google.com/web/fundamentals/design-and-ux/responsive).

 ### 6. Debugging and Testing
 - **Browser Developer Tools**: Utilize tools like Chrome DevTools for debugging CSS.
 Mozilla provides comprehensive guides on using these tools effectively.